jbloomlab/map_flu_serum_Perth2009_H3_HA/results/notebooks/analyze_natseqs.md

 Now we examine the amino-acid frequency changes at sites of strong immune selection.

 First, we merge the amino-acid frequencies with the data frame containing the immune-selection values.
-We keep only sites of major selection from contemporary human sera, which we define as:
+We keep only sites of major selection from human sera, which we define as:

- - being among the "contemporaneous" human sera, which is the "VIDD sera" set.
+ - being significanly selected in either the "VIDD sera" or "Hensley sera" set.
  - being "significant" sites according to the criterion used when analyzing the mutational antigenic profiling, which means that they have a value of `True` in the *zoom_site* column.

 We also only keep amino acids at each site that have frequencies that exceed 5% in at least one year, and the re-normalize the frequencies for each site / year to sum to one: